 The simplicity of this idea belies its huge impact.
 A large part of the world still has very reduced access to the financial system or relies on ancient banking infrastructure that takes days for transfers, is subject to all types of arbitrary restrictions and has a high cost.
 Bitcoin and the multitude of cryptocurrencies that have followed in its footsteps have opened the door to changing this.

 It is now possible for a farmer in Kenya to instantly and securely pay a programmer in India for his services without the possibility for external third parties to interfere with that transaction.
+To start filling our crypto wallet, read thus guide about how to Buy bitcoin with apple pay.

 The qualities of Bitcoin as a P2P open source protocol also make for a really level playing field.
 All participants in the system abide by the same rules and have access to the same advantages.
 A Kenyan farmer can perform the same transactions as a London trader.
 There is no hierarchy or privilege.
+If you’re an aspiring trader, platforms such as fx trade might be ideal for you.

 Bitcoin is the base layer, the first part of the infrastructure.
 On top of it can come an infinity of services, smart contracts and multiple layers of complexity that will not only give global access to sending and receiving value, but to the entire spectrum of financial services from insurance to lending.

-Since its inception in 2009, the Bitcoin Network has functioned uninterrupted.
+According to crypto news, since its inception in 2009, the Bitcoin Network has functioned uninterrupted.
 Its decentralized architecture makes it incredibly resilient.
 It is designed to survive catastrophe from a simple power outage to full scale nuclear war.
 It is resistant to interference from corporations, governments, hackers and any malicious actors.
 No single entity controls Bitcoin.
 No-one has the power to censor or reverse Bitcoin transactions.

 So what is missing for Bitcoin to be used massively by billions of people?